clungu/clungu.github.io/_posts/2020-04-24-TEST, TEST, TEST: Optimizing the pooling test strategy.md

 ## Argument

 It's no doubt that `COVID-19` already made a great impact on us all.
-[Stopping this pandemic](https://www.imperial.ac.uk/media/imperial-college/medicine/sph/ide/gida-fellowships/Imperial-College-COVID19-Global-Impact-26-03-2020v2.pdf) is a challenge that may prove to hard in the end, but if one strategy has shown significant results in halting (and even reversing this disease), this has been to quarantine infected people.
+[Stopping this pandemic](https://www.imperial.ac.uk/media/imperial-college/medicine/sph/ide/gida-fellowships/Imperial-College-COVID19-Global-Impact-26-03-2020v2.pdf) is a tough challenge, but if one strategy has shown significant results in halting (and even reversing this disease), this has been to quarantine infected people.

 I'll leave you to watch this excellent simulation from [3Blue1Brown](https://www.3blue1brown.com/) bellow that outlines different prevention strategies and their outcome, which prove the point above.